 In addition to the lecture notes, the course also references the textbook by Marshall Kirk McKusick, George V. Neville-Neil, and Robert N.M.
 Watson: The Design and Implementation of the FreeBSD Operating System, Second Edition, published by the Addison-Wesley subsidiary of Pearson Education.
 It is recommended that the textbook be provided to each student; copies of the textbook can be supplied at a cost of $65.00 per book.
 You are responsible for providing a classroom with LCD projector.
 Finally, you may want to provide a copy of the FreeBSD source code CD-ROM which is available from The FreeBSD Mall for about $40.00.
 Some sites arrange to have lunch brought in; for a small class, this works well as it gives people a chance to ask questions informally.
 However, it is certainly not necessary if you are trying to keep down costs or have a large class.

 There are no limits on class size, however, I do provide the following guidelines.
 Generally a class of under 25 students provides time for a lot of individual participation.
 Classes of up to 45 students allow for some interactive participation, but in order to be able to cover all the material, requires some limits on asking questions.
 Over 45 students becomes a lecture style class with little time for questions off the material being presented.
 I recommend that you base your class size on your student's expectations for interaction with the instructor.

-I like to have at least a month of notice to schedule a class, though this is best done interactively over the phone with date book in hand.
+I like to have at least a month of notice to schedule a class.
+You can contact me by email at email@example.com or interactively over the phone with date book in hand.
 Marshall Kirk McKusick can be reached at +1-510-843-9542 (calling between 10-11AM US Pacific time has the best success rate).